- 2 cleaning modes

 The 350 is a middle of the range type of brush in my opinion and if wishing to consider other brushes alongside this I offer up the following two suggestions.

-The second is from Oral-B, it is the Pro 2 2500.
+The second and turthfully better option is from Oral-B. It is the Pro 2 2500.
 Delivering on a couple of areas where the 350 could be considered to be lacking, it is a very popular option.
 Find out more in our Oral-B Pro 2 2500 review.

 Each have their pros and cons and it is about weighing up what is best for you.